Website | Getting started | Documentation | Blog | Discord | Crates

 The configuration file is loaded from the current working directory, but you can specify the path to the configuration file by setting IGGY_CONFIG_PATH

-environment variable, for example export IGGY_CONFIG_PATH=configs/server.json
+environment variable, for example export IGGY_CONFIG_PATH=configs/server.toml

 (or other command depending on OS).